chillr/c4bapidoc/sandbox_testing.md

 URL: **https://sandbox-onlineapi.chillr.in/api/v5/transactions/initiate_refund**

-You will have to install the sandbox build from here to do the testing in sandbox mode.
+You will have to install the sandbox build to do the testing in sandbox  mode.